fingoldin/thesaurus/README.md

 # Thesaurus
-A fun little program that replaces all words in a text file with synonyms
+A fun little program that replaces all words in a text file with synonyms, by scraping www.thesaurus.com.

 ## Usage
 ```